 - Plan your stay with your host.
 Agree on suitable dates for the training.

-- Apply for funding through the application form on this website.
-Submit the application during one of the application periods: 22/9-22/10, 15/11-30/11, 1-31/1, 15/3-15/4.
+Apply for funding through the application form on this website.
+Submit the application during one of the application periods: 22/9-22/10, 15-30/11, 1-31/1 15/3-15/4.
 Make sure to apply on time.
 Applications may only be approved if they are submitted before the start of the exchange.
-The application is done electronically via Moveon and the link to the application will be published here during each application period.
-This application routine is under construction during the autumn of 2017, which is why we also accept applications sent to email@example.com.
+The application consists of two parts:

 - Applications are handled by the International Office after each application period, and decisions to all applicants are sent in due time.
 Applications will be approved until all available funds have been allocated.
 Thus far all applications that fulfil the requirements have been approved but the earlier you can apply the better.
 In cases of approved applications, the decision will include the amount that the department will receive for your teaching abroad.
 This decision is based on the number of days (full time) you stated in your application.
 If the number of days changes, so will the sum.